traveltrack-dev/traveltrack/README.md

 ## Status

-Although this is a project I've wanted to start for a long time, I don't have much time for it at the moment, as I have a rather demanding job that leaves me with little energy to work on traveltrack.
+Although this is a project I've wanted to start for a long time, I don't have much time for it at the moment, as I have a rather demanding job that leaves me with little energy to work on TravelTrack.

 This is not a useful project at the moment.
 All it provides is the ability to view itineraries: